exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

     - the solution system is always a sparse matrix
     - the sparse matrix is always a LDU matrix that is not supported by external linear solvers
-    - LDU matrix only supports finite volume cell-centred discretisation
+    - Only cell-centred discretisation is supported

 NeoFOAM DSL tries to address these issues by providing:

-    - lazy evaluation evaluation of the equations
+    - lazy evaluation of the equations terms.
+This allows for better optimisation of the resulting equation and can reduce the number of required temporaries.
     - a more modular design
-    - a standard matrix format for support of external linear solvers
+    - Support for standard matrix formats like COO and CSR, to simplify the use of external linear solvers

 The use of standard matrix format combined with lazy evaluation allows for the use of external libraries to integrate PDEs in time and space.
 The equation system can be passed to **sundials** and be integrated by **RK methods** and **BDF methods** on heterogeneous architectures.